jxarco/lexgui.js/README.md

 ## Examples

-Look at this [examples](https://jxarco.github.io/lexgui.js/examples/) to see how to create the different widgets and components!
+Look at this [examples](https://jxarco.github.io/lexgui.js/examples/) to see how to create the different components and integrate the extensions!

 ## Projects using lexgui.js